marquisepiton/Tic-Tac-Toe-React/README.md

 I will learn the fundamentals and get a deep understanding of building a React app by creating the classic game, Tic Tac Toe.

-# Skills I will show case:
+# Skills I will showcase:

     - React Fundamental:
         - React Render